Privacy and cookie notice

 How long will you keep my personal information?

 Your personal information will be retained by us, and those organisations that process your data on our behalf, for as long as is necessary for the required service to be provided to you.
 Anchor Hanover is required to retain certain information in accordance with the law, such as information needed for income tax and audit purposes.
 How long certain kinds of personal data should be kept may also be governed by specific business and sector requirements and agreed practices.
 All retained personal information we hold is subject to the controls of our data protection and retention policies.
-Further details of our retention policy can be obtained by emailing [email protected]

 Where will my personal information be kept?